 If you are suffering with symptoms that seem to be related to obsessive compulsive disorder, make an appointment with your doctor.
 There is real help that will make a difference in your quality of life.
 Always educate yourself so that you are fully capable of making the best choices for yourself.

 Brain Lock, Twentieth Anniversary Edition: Free Yourself from Obsessive-Compulsive Behavior by Jeffrey M. Schwartz, MD. with more than 68 positive reviews, this book comes highly recommended!
 A must read for those suffering with with obsessive compulsive disorder.

 If you are looking for a workbook style book, consider The OCD Workbook: Your Guide to Breaking Free from Obsessive-Compulsive Disorder by Bruce Hyman, PhD.

 The Imp of the Mind: Exploring the Silent Epidemic of Obsessive Bad Thoughts by Lee Baer, Ph.D.
-This particular book focuses primarily on obsessive, intrusive thoughts and less on "compulsions" found in Obsessive/Compulsive Disorder.
-Since many of us experience scary, repetitive thoughts, this book is best suited for the person who doesn't have compulsions but mainly obsessive/scary thoughts.
+This particular book focuses primarily on obsessive, intrusive thoughts and less on compulsions found in Obsessive/Compulsive Disorder.
+Since many of us experience scary, repetitive thoughts, this book is best suited for the person who does not have compulsions but mainly obsessive/scary thoughts.